glaphire/interview_questions_and_answers/src/php/list.md

 - Cases of passing variable by reference by default
 - Multiple inheritance in PHP
 - What is OPCache
-- What is an anonymous function
+- Closure vs anonymous function
 - What is autoload
 - How sessions works
 - How to call object destructor